 The Judicial Department strives to provide and maintain a professional, supportive work environment for all of its members.
 Supervisors shall maintain objectivity in their supervision of subordinate employees.
-Personal relationships of a romantic and/or sexual nature between judicial officers and subordinates can create problems in the workplace including conflicts of interest, the appearance of favoritism or preferential treatment, and an increased potential for claims of harassment, coercion and/or retaliation.

 This policy prohibits conduct or communication that is harassing, discriminatory, or retaliatory in the workplace or during any work-related activity, as well as harassing, discriminatory, or retaliatory conduct or communication that impacts the workplace in any way, including through social media.
 A contractor, court customer, anyone conducting business, or judicial officer may violate this policy if they engage in conduct or communication that is harassing, discriminatory, or retaliatory and that conduct or communication impacts the workplace in any way, including through social media.